 Players: 1-4 | Ages: 14+

-Deck building is one of my favorite board game mechanisms and Aeon’s End is the best cooperative deck building game that I’ve ever played.
-It’s number one on this list because I’ve played a dozen or so two-player games of it and all of those games were great experiences.
+Deck building is one of my favorite board game mechanisms and Aeon’s End is the best deck building game that I’ve ever played.
+It’s number one on this list because I’ve played it as a two-player game many times and all of those games were great experiences.
 The deck building is very satisfying and its spell-casting mechanism is just awesome.

 If you’re interested in this game, I’d start out with either the original Aeon’s End or Aeon’s End: War Eternal.
-If you end up loving the system, you can then get Aeon’s End: Legacy (legacy version) or the excellent Aeon’s End: The New Age (adds in a new campaign system).
+If you end up loving the system, you can then get Aeon’s End: Legacy or the excellent Aeon’s End: The New Age (adds in a campaign system).

 Read our Aeon’s End review

-What are your favorite cooperative board games for two players?
+What are your favorite two-player cooperative board games?
 Any that weren’t on the list?

 Be sure to also take a look at our Best Cooperative Board Games list and our other board game rankings.